smurthys/smurthys.github.io/engagement/logistics.md

 in the country.
 I will not have the time or familiarity to arrange my own transportation.

 Transportation should be safe, clean, and reasonably efficient and comfortable so that I arrive on campus without anxiety or perspiration.
-And, respectfully, no "cheapest car for hire" please.
+And, respectfully, no "cheapest car for hire" or 2-wheelers.
-Definitely no 2-wheelers.
-(Yes, sadly, all of those things have happened.)
+(Yes, sadly, such transportation has showed up.)

-**Lodging:** The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit spans multiple days or if the situation makes same-day return to my homebase unsafe or impractical.
+**Lodging:** The host needs to arrange safe, clean, and reasonably comfortable lodging if the visit is for more than a day, or if the situation makes same-day return to my homebase unsafe or impractical.

 **Food:** I do **not** take any food or beverage during a day visit: not even coffee, tea, or milk.
 I do not mind other people consuming food and beverage in my presence, but I ask not to be pressured to partake.
-I will inform the host if my requirements change or if the visit lasts more than one day.
+I will inform the host if my requirements change or if the visit lasts more than a day.

 **I would like safe drinking water** during the visit.
-If it is not an inconvenience, I would also appreciate some fresh-squeezed lemon juice (just the juice from one lemon with **nothing added**), some table salt separate from the lemon juice, a spoon, and a drinking cup.
+If it is not an inconvenience, I would also appreciate some fresh-squeezed lemon juice (just the juice from a lemon with **nothing else added**), some table salt separate from the lemon juice, a spoon, and a drinking cup.
 But, just plain water suffices if lemon juice, etc. is a problem.

-**Internet:** I generally bring my own computer and phone, but I will need wireless Internet connection for both devices throughout my stay.
+**Internet:** I generally bring my own computer and phone, and I will need wireless Internet connection for both devices throughout my stay.

-**Peripherals:** I will need the following peripherals if I make a presentation (which I almost always do):
+**Peripherals:** I like the following peripherals if I make a presentation (which I almost always do on visits):
 * An overhead projector connected to my computer using host-provided adaptor/dongle
 * An external monitor and an appropriate adaptor/dongle, mirroring the overhead projector
 * An external keyboard and a mouse